-Product and design leadership for complex systems.
+Product and design leadership for complex products.

 Three projects where the hardest problem wasn't the interface — it was getting everyone to agree on what problem they were actually solving.